CellularPrivacy/Android-IMSI-Catcher-Detector/CONTRIBUTING.md

 #### Right formatting of Posts

-Getting the GitHub Markdown right in your posts, can be challenging for non-trivial posts.
 Here are some useful links to help you with correctly structuring and formatting posts.

 * [Markdown CheatSheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)